Toronto Maple Leafs: The Barilko Curse (1950s)

-The Maple Leafs and Canadiens met again in the 1951 finals, with five consecutive overtime games played in the series.
-Defenceman Bill Barilko managed to score the series-winning goal in overtime, leaving his defensive position (desspite coach Joe Primeau's instructions not to) to pick up an errant pass and score.
+The Maple Leafs and Canadiens met again in the 1951 Final, with five consecutive overtime games played in the series.
+Defenceman Bill Barilko managed to score the series-winning goal in overtime, leaving his defensive position (despite coach Joe Primeau's instructions otherwise) to pick up an errant pass and score.
 Barilko helped the club secure its fourth Stanley Cup in five years.
 His glory was short-lived, as he disappeared in a plane crash near Timmins, Ontario, four months later.
 The crash site was not found until a helicopter pilot discovered the plane's wreckage plane about 80 km north of Cochrane, Ontario 11 years later.
 The Leafs did not win another Cup during the 1950s, with rumours swirling that the team was "cursed", and would not win a cup until Barilko's body was found.
 The "curse" came to an end after the Leafs' 1962 Stanley Cup victory, which came six weeks before the discovery of the wreckage of Barilko's plane.

 Their 1951 victory was followed by lacklustre performances in the following seasons.
-The team finished third in the 1951–52 season and was eventually swept by the Red Wings in the semi-finals.
+The team finished third in the 1951–52 season and was eventually swept by the Red Wings in the semifinals.
 With the conclusion of the 1952–53 regular season, the Leafs failed to make it to the postseason for the first time since the 1945–46 playoffs.
 The Leafs' poor performance may be attributed partly to a decline in their sponsored junior system (including the Toronto St. Michael's Majors and the Toronto Marlboros).
 The junior system was managed by Frank J. Selke until his departure to the Canadiens in 1946.
 In his absence, the quality of players it produced declined.
 Many who were called up to the Leafs in the early 1950s were found to be seriously lacking in ability.
 It was only later in the decade that the Leafs' feeder clubs produced prospects that helped them become competitive again.

 After a two-year drought from the playoffs, the Maple Leafs clinched a berth after the 1958–59 season.
-Under Punch Imlach, their new general manager and coach, the Leafs made it to the 1959 Finals, losing to the Canadiens in five games.
+Under Punch Imlach, their new general manager and coach, the Leafs made it to the 1959 Final, losing to the Canadiens in five games.
 Building on a successful playoff run, the Leafs followed up with a second-place finish in the 1959–60 regular season.
-Although they advanced to their second straight Cup Finals, the Leafs were again defeated by the Canadiens in four games.
+Although they advanced to their second straight Cup Final, the Leafs were again defeated by the Canadiens in four games.